The complicated future of data centres and telco

 Faced with pressure to compete in two multi-trillion dollar industries, telecoms are collectively choosing to bow out of the data centre ownership game, leaving the industry in the hands of dedicated players without a whole cell network to manage.
 Data centres are expensive to build, own and operate, and infrastructure investments left many telcos with large debts.

 “As to why now is an opportune time… valuations are obviously good right now.
-They can always change, but we know the market’s good,” said in a interview.
+They can always change, but we know the market’s good,” said CenturyLink’s former CEO Glenn Post in a 2015 interview.
 “We think our cashflow could be used for investments that can drive higher returns, and better shareholder value.
 So that’s why we’re looking at divesting data centre assets.”

 The future as a service